TomKwanyingkin/phd_thesis_markdown/source/11_chapter_3.md

         await q2.put(rgb)
         await asyncio.sleep(0.00001)
 ```
-The asynchronous function keepget() will non-stop get the rgb from the shared queue q1
+The asynchronous function keepget() will non-stop get a rgb from the shared queue q1
-whenever the capture() puts the rgb into the q1.
+whenever the q1 is not empty.
 Then, it will pass the rgb to the processing().
-In short, keepget() is like a transfer station.
+In short, keepget() performs as a transfer station.
 <br>

 ```python